-- ✓ There is a disinfectant at the entrance of each classroom.
+- ☑ There is a disinfectant at the entrance of each classroom.
 Disinfect your hands and fingers every time you enter or leave the room.
-(ICYMI) - ✓ To avoid close contact in the classroom, seats for the required capacity space are secured.
-For example, in a one-way lecture style class where students speak little, a student takes a seat leaving a space on their left and right respectively (approximately 2/3 or less of the maximum capacity), while in a class where students speak, a student takes a seat leaving four seats vacant, front, back, left, and right, in a checkered pattern (approximately 1/2 or less of the maximum capacity).
+(ICYMI) - ✓ To avoid close contact in the classroom, seats with the required capacity (approximately 2/3 or less of the maximum capacity) and space are secured.
+Be sure to keep the left and right seats vacant.
 (ICYMI) - ✓ In order to ensure a smooth seating in the classroom, a red sticker on the desk may be used in one-way classes, and a green sticker on the desk may be used in interactive classes to indicate available seats.
-In addition to the colored stickers, there are cases where the class format is fixed and seating is designated in the classroom, or where seating is designated by attaching an enlarged seating chart in the classroom. - ✓ The number of students should be determined from the viewpoint of ensuring ventilation capacity and one-meter distance in rooms that do not have a fixed capacity, such as laboratories.
-If it is unavoidable to approach within one meter during class, please implement thorough infection prevention measures such as wearing masks properly and not speaking loudly. - There is a disinfectant at the entrance so that you can use to disinfect the desk, etc. We clean door knobs, light switches, handrails, desks, and other areas that can be touched by multiple people at least once a day, but we cannot completely disinfect them.
-Please wash and disinfect your hands and fingers thoroughly. - ✓ We have prepared a certain number of wired microphones with portable amplifiers even in small classrooms where there were no microphones before.
-Use these as needed.
-Disinfect the microphones before use. - A transparent shielding board will be set on the teacher's desk in the classroom.
-If you cannot secure two meters between you and the students who attend the in-person class, conduct the class through this shield.
-Wear a mask even in that case. - ✓ Instruct the students to wear masks properly at the beginning of the class.
-(We will not ask you to confirm that all students are wearing one, but if you find a student who is not wearing it properly, ask to wear it properly.) - ☑ In classes, there is no need to scan the QR code on the desk.
-We will ask the students to scan the code when they eat in the classroom. - ✓ Ventilation should be done by opening two windows facing in two directions at the same time at all times if the weather permits, or frequently when it is difficult (open them fully at least once every 30 minutes for several minutes). - (i) Method of constant ventilation (natural ventilation) Always ventilate as much as possible if the weather permits.
-Efficient ventilation is possible by opening windows, diagonally opposite each other, such as on the corridor side and window side.
-As for the width to open the windows, 10 to 20 cm is considered to be as rough indication, and small windows above and transoms on the
+In addition to the colored stickers, there are cases where the class format is fixed and seating is designated in the classroom, or where seating is designated by attaching an enlarged seating chart in the classroom. - ✓ The number of students is determined from the viewpoint of ensuring ventilation capacity and one-meter distance in rooms that do not have a fixed capacity, such as laboratories.
+If it is unavoidable to approach within one meter during class, we will implement thorough infection prevention measures such as wearing masks properly and not speaking loudly. - There is a disinfectant at the entrance so that you can use to disinfect the desk.
+If you are concerned, disinfect your desk as needed.
+We clean door knobs, light switches, handrails, desks, and other areas that can be touched by multiple people at least once a day, but we cannot completely disinfect them.
+Please wash and disinfect your hands and fingers thoroughly. - $\blacksquare$ It is strictly prohibited to have a private talk in the classroom not pertinent to a class. - ☑ It is also strictly prohibited to have a private talk in the hallways or the toilet of the classroom buildings. - A transparent shielding board will be set on the teacher's desk in the classroom. - We open classroom doors and windows as appropriate for constant ventilation.
+The air conditioner is working as needed, but handle the heat or cold with your clothes.
+Also, please note that we may open and close the windows during class. - ✓ In classrooms in the classroom buildings, measures are implemented so that one person can ventilate 30 cubic meters per hour, as determined by the Ministry of Health, Labour and Welfare, in order to ensure sufficient ventilation capacity. - ☑ If you are dining in a classroom or taking a seat in an open classroom using Wi-Fi, enter the information such as the location of your seat, student ID number, and hours of stay using the QR code on the desk.
+You do not need to scan the QR code in regular classes. - ☑ In the PC classroom, a disinfectant is installed near the entrance.
+Users should thoroughly disinfect their hands and fingers by themselves.